yeokm1/pi-radio/README.md

 ## So my solution!

 ![Screen](/photos/typical.jpg)
 Currently selected station and volume level.
-With a 3D Printed case.
+With a 3D printed case.

 ![Screen](/photos/muted.jpg)
 Muting is possible by pressing the "Select" button.
-Using the old blue case.
+Old picture of the previous blue case.

 ![Screen](/photos/ipaddress.jpg)
 Hate the complication of configuring static IP address and remembering it.
 Just get it to display on demand!
 Useful for SSH purposes.
+Old picture of the previous blue case.

 ## Features